Koromix/rygel/README.md

 // This program will print "Hello World!", and then "Result: 1257"
 ```

-You can easily convert this callback-style async function with `util.promisify()` from the
-Node.js standard library.
+You can easily convert this callback-style async function to a promise-based version with `util.promisify()` from the Node.js standard library.

 Variadic functions do not support async.